Table of Contents

-Artificial intelligence is likely to disrupt the SaaS landscape in a variety of ways, improving the key characteristics of the SaaS model across the board.
+Artificial intelligence is likely to disrupt the SaaS landscape in various ways, improving the key characteristics of the SaaS model across the board.
 When SaaS is combined with AI capabilities, it enables businesses to obtain better value from their data, automate and personalize services, improve security, and supplement human capacity.

 - Personalization: Software is easier to use with technologies such as natural language processing (NLP), which automatically processes human speech patterns and voice control.
 This can be deployed across customer service functionality to improve customization and better address client needs.

-- Speed: Artificial intelligence-enabled SaaS speeds up internal processes and operations, allowing businesses to obtain fast answers to questions, make quick forecasts, and speed up their overall level of responsiveness.
+- Speed: Artificial intelligence-enabled SaaS speeds up internal processes and operations, allowing organizations to obtain fast answers to questions, make quick forecasts, and speed up their overall level of responsiveness.